xransum/blog/_posts/2023-06-17-install-custom-node-version.md

 ---
 title: "Install Custom Node Version"
-subtitle: "Steps on installing a custom Node version on your server or any other Linux-based machine."
+excerpt: "Steps on installing a custom Node version on your server or any other Linux-based machine."
 categories:
+  - Developer
+tags:
+  - Installation
+  - Linux
-  - Programming
+  - Node.js
 ---

 If you've run into issues trying to install Node.js or npm on your server, you may want to consider installing a custom Node version.
 This post will walk you through the steps of installing a custom Node version on your server or any other Linux-based machine.